Introduction

 (-p

-) option allows users to interactively stash parts of files called hunks.
+) option allows users to stash parts of files called hunks interactively.
 To stash partial changes, run the following command:

 git stash push --patch

 The command initiates an interactive mode, prompting you to select an action for each hunk iteration.
-Press one of the following keys to operate the prompts:
+Press one of the following keys to respond to the prompts:

 - y - Stash the current hunk.